 Do you experience what you think (or have been told) is a panic attacks?
 Are you a survivor of abuse, bullying, catastrophic, combat, domestic violence, harassment, rape, trauma, or indoctrination situations in your life?
 If you have, you are probably feeling some degree of Post-traumatic Stress from your experience.
 Then knowingly or unknowingly, you’re carrying buried memory or known as dissociative memory.

 Many times a panic attack is not a panic attack because it is really the result of being triggered from a past abusive or traumatic experience.
 After studying the two the physiological reactions, they both produce very similar symptoms, emotionally, mentally and physically.
 It appears that the only difference between a panic attack reaction and being triggered by a flashback is perception.
 How a person is evaluated or medicated (or not) depends on how the person reports his or her symptoms.
-Unfortunately panic attack has become a catch-all diagnoses and very over used out of convenience.
+Unfortunately, panic attacks have become a catch-all diagnosis and very overused.

 Which is which?